atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/search.md

 If refundStatus = H, it should not be null

-If refundStatus = T/F, it can be null.
+If refundStatus = T/F, it can be null

 **`currency` **<mark style="color:blue;">**string**</mark>